DYung26/AirBnB_clone/README.md

 The repository is organized as follows:

 `models/`: Contains Python classes representing different data models (e.g., User, Place, Review).
-`views/`: Includes the web interface for interacting with the application.
 `tests/`: Contains unit tests to verify the functionality of the code.
 `console.py`: A command-line interface (CLI) for managing the application.
 `README.md`: This file.